 Trauma Bonding Is the Emotional Cycle That Keeps People in Abusive Relationships.
 How Does It Start?

-This is the first article in a two-part series about the psychology behind survivors of abuse often being unable to escape — or even recognize — the abuse within their relationships.
+This is the first article in a three-part series about the psychology behind survivors of abuse often being unable to escape — or even recognize — the abuse within their relationships.

 “Why didn’t they just leave?” or “Why couldn’t they just have told even one of their many friends?” — two questions people ask almost any time someone speaks about an abusive relationship.
 The abuser can be an intimate partner, a friend, sibling, or parent.
 The nature of abuse itself can be violent, non-violent, or both — ranging from sexual or physical violence to emotional abuse.
 Yet, the questions remain the same.